plainas/cdi_cardinality/README.md

 sudo pip3 isntall https://github.com/plainas/cdi_cardinality/zipball/master
 ```

-This package is not listed in python package index (pypy)
+This package is not listed in python package index (pypy).
+I do **not** intend to submit it.
+This code is shared as is.
+If you would like to have this available on pypi or if you would like a certain feature, you are encouraged to fork this project.

 ## usage